Explain why Confucius was revered as a philosopher in China?

 In detail, for those interested!

-The role of Confucius in Chinese society
+The educational and cultural role of Confucianism in China.

-The philosophical legacy of Confucius in China
+Rituals and ceremonies in honor of Confucius in China

 Did you know?